Georgetown University Library: Riggs Memorial Library

 Riggs Memorial Library served as the main library of Georgetown between 1891 and 1970, until it was replaced by Lauinger Library.
 Riggs library, which is located on the third floor of Healy Hall, is one of the few existing cast-iron libraries in the country and still serves its original purpose of storing books.

 Edward Bennett Williams Law Library

 The Williams Law Library is the main library of the Georgetown University Law Center.

 John Wolff International and Comparative Law Library

 The Wolff International and Comparative Law Library is housed separately from the Williams Law Library in the Hotung International Law Center Building.
 Its collection focuses on primary and secondary foreign sources, with materials from Australia, Canada, France, Germany, Great Britain, Ireland, Mexico, New Zealand, Scotland, and South Africa, and other nations.
 It also has extensive documents from international organizations including the Permanent Court of International Justice, the League of Nations, the United Nations, European Union, International Court of Justice, World Trade Organization, GATT, and the Council of Europe.

 Georgetown University School of Foreign Service in Qatar Library

+The James Reardon-Anderson Library (formerly SFS-Q Library) offers online access to more than 2 million scholarly resources and an intercampus loans service with Georgetown's library services in Washington DC.
+There is also an interlibrary loan services agreement with other universities on the Education City campus and with Qatar University.
+The Library houses over 90,000 books, and over 6,000 multimedia items.
+The Library space is open to the public.
+As of 2016, over 650,000 members of the GU-Q community and the general public have visited the library since 2005.